not-a-hot-dog/parallelized-disease-modeling/big_compute.md

 |  timing.h
 ```

 `matrix.npy` contains granular county-level data.
-Download instructions are provided below. `run.py` handles compilation and setting appropriate environment variables for number of cores.
+Download instructions are provided below. `generate_data.py` creates the required data CSVs from `matrix.py` and stores them in `data/`. `generate_plot.py` reads in the simulation output from `results/output` and plots them in `results/output.png`. `run.py` handles compilation and setting appropriate environment variables for number of cores.
 Slurm job parameters such as number of nodes, cores, runtime, and partition are updated in the `__main__` section of `run.py`, as well as number of timesteps to simulate for.
 The rest of the files are the actual models.

 #### Required Dependencies
 The compiler `gcc/8.2.0-fasrc1` is used. `OpenMP` comes prebuilt with the compiler. `Python 3.7.7` is used.
 Runs are executed on the default Odyssey operating system at the time of submission: `CentOS Linux release 7.6.1810 (Core)`.